For information on graduate admission refer to the Graduate Student Information section.

 Veterans and dependents of veterans who are eligible for veterans educational benefits and who have a high school diploma or equivalency may be admitted to Salisbury University if they demonstrate evidence of academic success as determined by the Office of Admission.
 Veterans who have attended other colleges since their discharge are not included in this policy and should seek admission through the normal transfer process.

 In addition to high school or college transcripts, each veteran/dependent is encouraged to submit a Certificate of Eligibility to the Veteran Services Office along with a Request for Certification for Educational Benefits found at www.salisbury.edu/registrar/veterans.
 Since it generally takes 30 days or more to clear a Veterans Administration (VA) application, applicants are encouraged to apply for the education benefits at va.gov within sufficient time prior to registration at SU.
-Forever GI Bill®, CH 33 and Vocational Rehabilitation, CH 31 recipients will not be penalized due to non-payment/late payment of tuition and fees from the VA.
+Forever GI Bill® (GI Bill® is a registered trademark of the Department of Veteran Affairs), CH 33 and Vocational Rehabilitation, CH 31 recipients will not be penalized due to non-payment/late payment of tuition and fees from the VA.
 Initial contact for implementation of benefits should be directed to the SU Registrar’s “One Door” Veterans Services Office.

 Admission to Salisbury University is granted to those applicants whose academic qualifications give promise of success in college.
 The evaluation of the applicant’s chances for academic success is the responsibility of the Admissions Office, which foremost considers the applicant’s academic record.
 SAT or ACT scores are not required for those students who graduated from high school more than three years before their application to the University.
 Students who are unsure of their readiness for college work are encouraged to begin their studies at a community college.